(Written 12.October.2016; over a year since my previous post)

-I’m basically a younger Jerry, from Rick and Morty.
+Right now, it feels like I’m basically a younger Jerry, from Rick and Morty.
 I guarantee you that I’ve had just as brilliant thoughts on breakfast cereal as he has.

 So lemmie just tell you, I am having a FIELD DAY with the current election.
 Do you have any idea how awesome it is to have something else to focus on?
 Something that detracts from the inner shame and anxiety that are a constant threat to my daily functionality?